couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-3000-concepts.markdown

 ## Views And Queries

-Querying is probably the hardest thing about Couchbase Lite for SQL jockeys to get used to.
+Querying is probably the hardest thing about Couchbase Lite for SQL users to get used to.
 In SQL, you use a complex query language to specify exactly what data you want, then run the query and get back the data.
 In Couchbase Lite it's a two-stage process based on a technique called [MapReduce](http://en.wikipedia.org/wiki/MapReduce).

 First you define a **view** that uses a _map function_ to extract information out of every document.
 The map function is written in the same language as your app—most likely Objective-C or Java—so it's very flexible.
 The result of applying the map function to the database is an ordered set of key-value pairs.
 For example, a map function might grind through an address-book database and produce a set of mappings from names to phone numbers.
 The view's output is stored persistently in the database and updated incrementally as documents change.
 It's very much like the type of index a SQL database creates internally to optimize queries.